 Just the other day a reader asked me if I had heard of the Amazon job scam that was being promoted by phone.
 Having an unpublished phone number, I rarely receive any unsolicited phone calls, so I wasn’t aware of it.
 So, I decided to do some research and see what I could dig up on this work-at-home scam.

-First, let me say, Amazon is a legit company that offers individuals a lot of different ways to make money from home.
+First, let me say, Amazon is a legit e-commerce company that offers individuals different ways to make money from home.
 But, with that being said, they do not recruit people for these positions by phone.

-Another way in which you can make money on Amazon is through Amazon Mechanical Turk who is a platform where individuals complete short tasks for money.
+Another way in which you can make money on Amazon is through Amazon Mechanical Turk which is a platform where individuals complete short tasks for money.

 Amazon also offers money making opportunities via self-publishing, mobile applications, various selling platforms, and sell back programs.
 They also hire people for remote customer service and delivery jobs — but never do they call potential workers for these positions.